nthparty/b3q/README.rst

 Style conventions are enforced using `Pylint <https://www.pylint.org/>`_::

+    python -m pip install pylint
     pylint b3q

 Contributions
 -------------
-In order to contribute to the source code, open an issue or submit a pull request on the GitHub page for this library.
+In order to contribute to the source code, open an issue or submit a pull request on the `GitHub page <https://github.com/nthparty/b3q>`_ for this library.

 Versioning
 ----------